Free: Healthy Freezer Meals Recipe EbookGet It Now

 Let me show you how to make smothered baked pork chops, step by step:

 - Season the pork.
-Sprinkle pork with sea salt, garlic powder, onion powder, and pepper.
+Sprinkle pork with sea salt, garlic and onion powder (optional but adds great flavor), and pepper.

 - Brown pork.
 In a dutch oven, sear pork chops on both sides, without moving, until browned.
 Set them aside on a plate.